MicrosoftDocs/well-architected/well-architected/services/networking/azure-expressroute.md

 ### Cost Optimization

 Azure Advisor can detect ExpressRoute circuits that have been deployed for a significant time but have a provider status of *Not Provisioned*.
-Circuits in this state are not operational; and removing the unused resource will reduce unnecessary costs.
+Circuits in this state aren't operational; and removing the unused resource will reduce unnecessary costs.

 ### Operational Excellence